0xPolygonID/docs/docs/quick-start-demo.md

 <br></br>

-This was a quick demonstration of Privado ID's basic functionalities.
-However, Privado ID is far more complex than this.
-It offers a range of SSI-focused tools that allow for decentralized identity and verifiable credentials management.
+This quick-start guide demonstrates Privado ID’s basic functionalities through a POAP use case, covering wallet setup, credential issuance, retrieval, and verification.
+While this is a simplified example, Privado ID provides a comprehensive suite of SSI tools for managing decentralized identity and verifiable credentials.